 Most children would like to have a younger brother or sister, so it’s very fun and exciting when a baby is born.
 Some children may have difficulty sharing the attention of mom and other members of the family.
 Our maternity carers don’t just look after the mother and baby.
 They also ensure that the baby’s integration into the family runs smoothly.
 In other words, they make sure that any other children in the family are involved when it comes to taking care of the baby.

-De Eilanden Maternity Care has four locations.
-These are in Zwijndrecht, Rotterdam and Spijkenisse.
-The headquarters is located in Hellevoetsluis.
-Our service area covers the entire Delft, Rotterdam, Drechtsteden, Voorne-Putten, Goeree-Overflakkee, Oud-Beijerland, Albrandswaard, Nieuwe Waterweg-Noord region.
+De Eilanden Maternity Care has three locations.
+These are in Zwijndrecht and Delft.
+The headquarters is located in Stellendam.
+Our service area covers the entire Rijnmond-area, Delft, Rotterdam, Drechtsteden, Voorne-Putten, Goeree-Overflakkee.
 Our maternity carers live throughout our service area.
 Would you like to know if we can provide maternity care for you?
 Give us a call 0181 391 440 or send a message.

 During an intake meeting, all matters surrounding preparation for childbirth and the maternity period are discussed.
 Family composition, the presence of pets, etc. are all covered.
 We’d like to tell you more about our organization and the maternity care you can expect from us.
 The benefits of breastfeeding are also discussed.
 Additionally, we’re very interested inyour wishes!